jgsheffer/agile-pointing/README.md

-# NetJets Agile Tools: Agile Pointing & Sprint Retro
+# Agile Tools: Agile Pointing & Sprint Retro

 A real-time collaborative application for agile teams, featuring Agile Pointing for story estimation and a sprint retrospective board.